U.S. Open 2021: Frequently Asked Questions

 What is the format of the U.S. Open?
 How many players are in the field?

 The U.S. Open is a four-round, 72-hole stroke-play championship, with a cut after 36 holes.
-Ordinarily, there are 156 players who compete but this year the field has been reduced to 144 give the change in dates and the reduced daylight that comes with playing the championship in September.
+Ordinarily, there are 156 players who compete but last year the field was reduced to 144 given the change in dates and the reduced daylight that comes with playing the championship in September.
+In 2021, it will return to a field of 156.

 If players are tied after 72 holes, how is the winner determined?